stewartknapman/rails-girls-slides/_notes/elements of visual design.md

 states - telling a story: beginning, middle and end; empty & full; incomplete & finished.

 ### what are some of the things that we are trying to achieve?
-key concepts:
+All of the 'hows' help to inform and enforce these key concepts:
-hierarchy - what is important
+- hierarchy - what is important?
+- focus - what do we want to show or emphasise?
+- meaning - what are we trying to say?
-flow - getting the user to their goal
+- flow - getting the user to their goal

 ## How?